XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Constraints over Integer Variables

 The semantics is immediate.
 As an illustration, the constraint $c_3$ corresponds to $x \in \{1,2,4,8,9,10\}$. \begin{boxex} \begin{xcsp} <extension id="c3"> <list> x </list> <supports> 1 2 4 8..10 </supports> </extension> \end{xcsp} \end{boxex}

-We have just considered ordinary tables that are tables containing {\em ordinary} tuples, i.e., classical sequences of values as in $(1,2,0)$.
-Short tables \cite{NGJM_short} can additionally contain {\em short} tuples, which are tuples involving the special symbol $*$ as in $(0,*,2)$, and compressed tables \cite{KW_compression,XY_optimizing} can additionally contain {\em compressed} tuples, which are tuples involving sets of values as in $(0,\{1,2\},3)$.
-We now introduce the \xt representation of these extended forms of (non-unary) extensional constraints.

-For short table constraints, the syntax is obtained from that of non-unary ordinary table constraints given at the beginning of this section, by replacing \bnf{intVal} by \bnf{intValShort} in elements \xml{supports} and \xml{conflicts}; \bnf{intValShort} is defined by \verb!intVal | "*"! in Appendix \ref{cha:bnf}.
+We have just considered ordinary tables that are tables containing {\em ordinary} tuples, i.e., classical sequences of values as in $(1,2,0)$. \begin{xl} Short tables \cite{NGJM_short} can additionally contain {\em short} tuples, which are tuples involving the special symbol $*$ as in $(0,*,2)$, and compressed tables \cite{KW_compression,XY_optimizing} can additionally contain {\em compressed} tuples, which are tuples involving sets of values as in $(0,\{1,2\},3)$.
+We now introduce the \x3 representation of these extended forms of (non-unary) extensional constraints. \end{xl} \begin{xc} Short tables \cite{NGJM_short} can additionally contain {\em short} tuples, which are tuples involving the special symbol $*$ as in $(0,*,2)$. \end{xc} For short table constraints, the syntax is obtained from that of non-unary ordinary table constraints given at the beginning of this section, by replacing \bnf{intVal} by \bnf{intValShort} in elements \xml{supports} and \xml{conflicts}; \bnf{intValShort} is defined by \verb!intVal | "*"! in Appendix \ref{cha:bnf}.
 The semantics is such that everytime the special symbol "*" occurs in a tuple any possible value is accepted for the associated variable(s).
 For example, the following constraint $c_4$ has two short tuples, $\langle 1,*,1,2\rangle$ and $\langle 2,1,*,*\rangle$.
 Assuming that the domain of all variables is $\{1,2\}$, the first short tuple is equivalent to the two ordinary tuples $\langle 1,1,1,2\rangle$ and $\langle 1,2,1,2\rangle$ whereas the second short tuple is equivalent to the four ordinary tuples $\langle 2,1,1,1\rangle$, $\langle 2,1,1,2\rangle$, $\langle 2,1,2,1\rangle$ and $\langle 2,1,2,2\rangle$.

 \begin{boxex} \begin{xcsp} <extension id="c4"> <list> z1 z2 z3 z4 </list> <supports> (1,*,1,2)(2,1,*,*) </supports> </extension> \end{xcsp} \end{boxex}